 Everyone’s circumstances are different and this is in no way intended as financial advice.
 Nonetheless, for those who are already invested in the stock market, the steps you take now will have an impact on how your portfolio recovers from the current downturn.
 Anyone thinking of moving to cash should consider the consequences, with savings rates at close to zero.

-However, this only holds in the long run.
 No one has a crystal ball to be able to predict how and when the current downturn will end.
-Repeating what I wrote earlier, risk of loss is the price of the entry ticket for the stock market.
-Higher long term returns are the potential payoff.
+Risk of loss is the price of the entry ticket for the stock market.
+Higher long-term returns are the potential payoff.
 The mental scars of what we are living through will be with us for a generation, but the financial scars need not be.